 Keeping the classroom setting clean and free of germs will help ensure children stay healthy and in school.

-And students aren’t the only ones who can get sick due to less than clean surroundings – teachers are susceptible to the same illnesses.
+And students aren’t the only ones who can get sick due to unclean surroundings – teachers are susceptible to the same illnesses.
 When teachers are absent for an extended period of time or their presence is inconsistent, the student’s learning is negatively impacted.

 A Clean Classroom Means Fewer Distractions

 There are numerous reasons why students become distracted in the classroom.
 These can range from lack of sleep to preoccupation with their phones or even dehydration!